satish-lakkimsetti/NexyTab/README.md

 1. Click the NexyTab icon in your toolbar
 2. Use the left and right arrow buttons to navigate between tabs
 3. Click the refresh button to reload the current tab
+4. Click the RELOAD ALL TABS button to reload all the tabs

 No configuration required.